ObsidianLabs/Black-IDE/README.md

 #### RPC Client

-Ethereum Studio also comes with low-level RPC client to interact with Ethereum instances.
+Ethereum Studio also comes with low-level RPC client to interact with Ethereum nodes.
 Click the network name tab at the bottom and select *RPC Client* from the drop-down list to pull up RPC Client popup.
 RPC Clients supports all Ethereum RPC methods.
 Select from the drop-down list to start, and Ethereum Studio will generate corresponding parameter form automatically.
 Fill out necessary parameters and hit *Execute* button to call the method and view response in the Result section.

 <p align="center">
   <img src="./screenshots/rpc_client.png" width="720px">